 What makes the Philippines at risk?

-Based on 2013 data, the Global Climate Risk Index 2015 listed the Philippines as the number one country that climate change has affected (The Climate Reality Project, 2016).
+Based on 2013 data, the Global Climate Risk Index 2015 listed the Philippines as the number one country affected by climate change (The Climate Reality Project, 2016).
 The article mentions the following factors.

 Geography of the Philippines